Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 4 - Guided local walk and exploration of this fishing village

 After breakfast, meander around the white beaches, exploring the many shallow coves on Sommarøy.
 The water temperature can't exactly be called inviting, so it is much more common to take long, pleasant walks along the beach, picking up shells and just taking in the scenery.
+You can also visit the new Northern Lights Park, built by recycled materials.

 Get to know this small fishing village with a guided tour through the community, visiting the local museum, the handicraft society and the art studio.
 Be sure to ask directions at the end of the tour for climbing the Hillesøya peak.
 Be on the look out for late autumn berries during your walk.